CommonAccord/Cmacc-Source/Doc/F/Demo/Agt_NDA_with_Other_Waiver.md

 Note=Mix and match.
 In this example, the CooleyGo version of a Waiver section is replaced by the ABA MSPA version of a Waiver section.
+We reference a general library of terms, then override the Misc.Waive.Sec with Misc.Waive.MSPA.Sec.
 In the ABA Miscellaneous section, we replace the defined terms with ones appropriate for the NDA.

-Misc.Waive.=[F/US/00/Agt/Acquire/Shares/MSPA/SPA/Misc/Waive/0.md]
+Misc.Waive.=[F/US/00/Agt/Sec/Misc/Waive/0.md]

+Misc.Waive.Sec={Misc.Waive.MSPA.Sec}

 =[F/Demo/Agt_NDA.md]